 What if we told you it didn't need to be that hard?
 And you could just find YOUR people who you know will LOVE your work?
 We can help.

 Guess what people don't want to do forever?
 Things that make them feel weird.

 After three years of building this community, we’ve discovered writers quit when they don't have:

 If sharing your writing makes you feel weird, you won’t do it.
-We beg you to reconsider.
+We think that would be a huge shame.

 As a hope*writer member, we'll help you identify where you are on the writing path and give you the tools and direction you need to move to the next stage in your writing and publishing journey.